pupillaX/pupilla/_pupilla-preprints/2025_okumura_open_hand_of_thought.md

 ---
 layout: preprint
-title: "Jesus Forsaken and the Open Hand of Thought: A comparative reading of Uchiyama Kosho’s Sōtō Zen tradition (via Okumura Shōhaku) and Chiara Lubich’s Paradise’49"
+# title: "Jesus Forsaken and the Open Hand of Thought: A comparative reading of Uchiyama Kosho’s Sōtō Zen tradition and Chiara Lubich’s Paradise’49"
+title: "A comparative reading of Uchiyama Kosho’s Sōtō Zen tradition and Chiara Lubich’s Charism of Unity"
 authors:
   - Peter Morovic
   - Ján Morovic